jaykayso/SAN_FRANCISCO_311_CALLS/README.md

 ### Data Used

 The [data](https://data.sfgov.org/City-Infrastructure/311-Cases/vw6y-z8j6) is available online from the SF local government.
+During this project I worked with over 3 million rows of data.

 ### Building a Strategy